 This instruction for us to boast, to maintain a verbal expression of our hope, is part of what God has provided for us.
 It goes along with hope, and hope in turn, goes along with faith and love.
 We have to maintain this confident boasting of our hope—this continual assertion of our expectation of the coming of the Lord Jesus—until the end of our lives or the coming of Jesus Christ.

-Let me close this first segment of this year’s teaching legacy theme on hope by asking you a question.
+Let me close this first segment of this year’s Teaching Letter theme on hope by asking you a question.
 Do you have hope?
 Can you honestly say that you have the vibrant hope we have uncovered in this biblical exploration of that topic?
 Or would you describe yourself in a similar condition to where I was before the Holy Spirit opened my eyes?

 If your answer to that question is uncertain, let’s take action together now.
 I want to invite you to join me in a prayer—asking the Lord to bring hope to life in our hearts.
 Will you join me?